zsparal/api-documentation/source/oauth/onboarding.rst

 We are using the concept of a new customer but you can use the Onboarding APIs also for existing merchants that have already an account at Mollie.

-.. note:: We assume in this guide that you have already created an OAuth app in the Mollie Dashboard.
+.. note:: In this guide we assume that you have already created an OAuth app in the Mollie Dashboard.
 If you do not know
           how to do this, please see the :doc:`Getting started guide </oauth/getting-started>`.

 Step 1: Create a page with the Mollie Connect button